Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 If you attack a creature within 5 feet of you as part of the Attack action and hit with a Melee weapon, you can immediately bash the target with your Shield if it's equipped, forcing the target to make a Strength saving throw (DC 8 plus your Strength modifier and Proficiency Bonus).
 On a failed save, you either push the target 5 feet from you or cause it to have the Prone condition (your choice).
 You can use this benefit only once on each of your turns.

 **Interpose Shield**
-If you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can take a Reaction to take no damage if you succeed on the saving throw and are wielding a Shield.
+If you're subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you can take a **:rsc-r: Reaction**{ .rsc } to take no damage if you succeed on the saving throw and are wielding a Shield.

 ---